OoliteProject/oolite/Documentation/docs/index.md

 Most Oolite mods, often referred to as OXP’s (Oolite eXpansion Packs) are available at [https://wiki.alioth.net/index.php/OXP](http://wiki.alioth.net/index.php/OXP) , or from the Expansion Manager in the game.

-The Oolite Development Project Page (common for Mac OS X, Windows, Linux) is located at <https://github.com/OoliteProject/oolite> .
+The Oolite Development Project Page is located at <https://github.com/OoliteProject/oolite> .

 For answers to questions about playing Oolite, customizing Oolite and anything else Oolite related, post to the Oolite Bulletin Boards at [https://bb.oolite.space](https://bb.oolite.space/) .